Kn0wn-Un/polygon-domains-nft/README.md

 Polygon is a “layer two” or “sidechain” scaling solution that runs alongside the Ethereum blockchain — allowing for speedy transactions and low fees.
 MATIC is the network’s native cryptocurrency, which is used for fees, staking, and more.

-This project was made with [@buildspace](https://github.com/buildspace) and it focuses on what a Naming service is and how it one works.
+This project was made with [@buildspace](https://github.com/buildspace) and it focuses on what a Naming service is and how it works.

 ### [View Demo 👀](https://kn0wn-un.github.io/polygon-domains-nft/)